borisschapira/boris.schapira.dev/_posts/en/web/2019/2019-10-13-tracker-on-your-domain-revenue-risk.md

 raises security issues since, if not properly implemented, the manipulation can leak session data to a third party, leading to usurpation of the user session, critical data theft or defacing of the platform.
-A risk that tracking solutions providers are careful not to highlight.
+A risk that tracking solutions providers don't highlight so much.

 ## A "Slow Page" Badge on Chrome?